jocosocial/twitarr/rest_documentation.md

 #### JSON Request Body

     JSON Object {
-      "users": [username_string, …],   # no need to add the author, as that is automatically included "subject": "string",
+      "users": [username_string, …],   # A list of recipient usernames.
+No need to include the author, it will be automatically added.
+Duplicates will be ignored.
+      "subject": "string",
       "text": "string"  # The first post's of the seamail's textual content }